dawsonstroik/Final_Project_335_Algorithms/README.md

 This project was meant to advance my understanding on how algorithms are designed and how they work.
 This program has bubble sort and a bogosort algorithm implemented.
 To run this code compile and run code with a number 1 or larger.
 The code will create an array and fill the array in with values from 1 - (selected value).
 It will then randomize this array and create a duplicate array with memcpy.
 Then the algoirthms will sort each of one of their arrays and print out the sorted array with how long it took.
 One problem I faced when writing the bogosort algorithm is finding an algorithm is that truly random is c is not easy.
 Because of this the bogosort algorithm is not perfect, it is much faster at finding the sorted array then it should be.

+Run the code by first compiling in gcc or any other compiler that is able to compile c.
+Once you have the compile excute with ./bogoVSBubble n   n can be any number 1 or greater.